geopm/geopm/service/docs/source/geopmlaunch.1.rst

 	       seconds.
 With longer control loop periods, the overhead for using GEOPM will be reduced, but more interpolation will be required when aligning the sparsely sampled hardware signals with the application feedback.
-Additionally agent reaction time is reduced with longer control loop period.
+Additionally, agent reaction time is reduced with longer control loop period.

 Examples